-By: Matt Dupee, CPRW | Resume Writer for Let’s Eat, Grandma
+By: Matt Dupee, CPRW | Contributor for Let’s Eat, Grandma

 The short answer is DON’T.

-Where to Address a Layoff
+Where to address a layoff

-This is your best opportunity to eliminate a potential red flag by briefly explaining the circumstances around your departure.
+This is your best opportunity to eliminate any potential confusion around a short position by briefly explaining the circumstances around your departure.

-#1) A TON of competent employees have been laid off due to COVID.
-It’s now easier than ever to prove with just a sentence or two that your layoff wasn’t due to your performance but the health of the company.
+Some job seekers can get away with not mentioning that they were laid off at all, or they could wait until the interview.
+It’s important to consider that a TON of competent employees have been laid off in the past few years.
+If you think an employer will have questions after looking at your resume, it’s now easier than ever to prove with just a sentence or two that your layoff wasn’t due to your performance but the health of the company.

 If you decide to address a layoff in your cover letter, follow these guidelines:

-- Make it short
+1. Make it short

-- Make it positive
+2. Keep it positive

 Then, just move on.
-Don’t highlight the layoff any more than you have to.
-Simply answer the question “what happened?” and let it be.
+No need to highlight the layoff any more than you have to.
+Simply answer the question “What happened?” and let it be.

-“Recently, Landry’s Inc. announced a round of layoffs due to the COVID-19 crisis, and my position was eliminated.
-I was consistently rated as a top performer at my restaurant, and I plan on delivering that same level of service in my next position.”
+Recently, Landry’s Inc. announced a round of layoffs due to the COVID-19 crisis, and my position was eliminated.
+I was consistently rated as a top performer at my restaurant, and I plan on delivering that same level of service in my next position.

 After acknowledging the layoff, shift the focus to your skills, experience, and what you can offer the company.
 Emphasize your accomplishments in previous roles, and highlight how you can contribute to the company’s goals.